icecube/toise/README.md

 `toise` uses parameterized response functions to calculate expected sensitivities to scenarios of astrophysical neutrino production.
 It comes with parameterizations for a fictive under-ice optical detector as well as a radio detector.
-To use `toise` with your own detector design, you will have to provide parameterizations of
+To use `toise` with your own detector design, you will have to provide parameterizations its performance.

 ### Optical detector

+For an optical detector, you will need to provide:

 1. The instrumented volume of the detector.
 2. For muons that enter the instrumented volume from the outside: